The AIM-9X is part of the AIM-9 Sidewinder family of short-range missiles developed by Raytheon. Credit: Raytheon Technologies / PRNewswire.

 The AIM-9X is a system-guided missile with a mid-wave IR FPA seeker.
 Credit: 1 2 3D illustration/Shutterstock.com.

-The AIM-9X Sidewinder missile is in service with more than 24 countries worldwide.
-It is supplied to NATO member countries and other US-allied nations.
+The AIM-9X Sidewinder missile is in service with more than 24 countries worldwide and is supplied to North Atlantic Treaty Organization (Nato) member countries, as well as other US-allied nations.

 The AIM-9X Block II missile was fired from the National Advanced Surface-to-Air Missile System (NASAMS) launcher for the first time in May 2019.